icdop/dvc/run/REAMDE.md

    ; if you are using csh/tcsh

-   % source source.csh
+   % source setup.cshrc

    ; if you are using sh/bash

-   % . source.sh
+   % . setup.shrc

 2. There are testcases in the directory